nikhilgthakur/Azure-DevOps-Pipeline---Build-and-Deploy-a-YouTube-Clone/README.md

-# Azure DevOps Build Pipeline - Build and Deploy a YouTube Clone
+# 🚀 Azure DevOps Pipeline - Build and Deploy a YouTube Clone

 ## Project Overview
 This project demonstrates how to build and deploy a YouTube Clone application using Azure DevOps pipelines.
-It covers the process from setting up the infrastructure to deploying the application on Azure App Service.
+It covers the process from setting up the infrastructure to deploy the application on Azure App Service.

 ---